Is Car Insurance Cheaper If You Are Disabled?

 However, many insurance companies still ultimately charge drivers with disabilities higher rates because of risk.
 Insurance companies argue that certain disabilities make certain drivers riskier to insure, and the insurance company has to charge higher rates to cover this higher risk.

 Insurance companies use dozens of risk factors to determine how much you pay for insurance coverage.
 There are big factors – like your driving history.
-There are also smaller factors – like your credit score and gender.
+There are also smaller factors – like your credit score and your gender.

 Here’s the problem: insurance is, by nature, discriminatory.
 Insurance companies use statistics to calculate risk, and those statistics can show that certain groups are at a higher risk of making a claim than other groups.